justinwinslow/How-to-Do-Stuff/README.md

     brew install postgres

 If brew fails to link you may have to change permission on some files.
-Run `brew doctor` to see what failed and run `sudo chown -R $USER /path/to/folder/`.
+Run `brew doctor` to see what failed.
+If brew couldn't write to a folder run `sudo chown -R $USER /path/to/folder/`.
 Rerun the link process for Postgres, `brew link postgres`.
 Repeat as necessary.

     initdb /usr/local/var/postgres -E utf8